whitneyburton/portfolios/students/matt_ewell/20150814-matt_ewell-m1.markdown

 ### Giving Feedback

 I filled out my surveys every week and gave specific suggestions or comments on almost all of these.
 I provided some negative feedback to someone during a pairing exercise which I think was a good experience for both of us.

+I left feedback for several cohort mates who posted links in the 1507 slack room.

+### Getting Feedback

+1. I felt Matt was available to help:
+  Strongly Agree
+2. What is a specific thing that Matt did that was beneficial to you, Turing, or the world?
+Matt was very helpful aiding in projects when I got stuck.
+He is very approachable and very willing to help.
+3. What is a specific thing Matt did that could be done differently in a way that would be more beneficial to you, Turing, or the world?
+I think Matt has a great heart and a good mind.
+He has a lot to offer the world but will have more to offer as he learns to see/accept his own value.

+1. I felt Matt was available to help:
+  Strongly Agree
+2. What is a specific thing that Matt did that was beneficial to you, Turing, or the world?
+Matt was super helpful with some questions my partner and I had about our sales engine project.
+He did a great job of answering our questions specifically and directly.
+I really like that he gave positive encouragement
+3. What is a specific thing Matt did that could be done differently in a way that would be more beneficial to you, Turing, or the world?
+Maybe Matt could potentially push himself more to ask questions of other students about what they're doing, even if he doesn't need help with his own work.
+More chatter :)
+4. What is your name? (optional)
+Travis Haby

+1. I felt Matt was available to help:
+  Strongly Agree
+2. What is a specific thing that Matt did that was beneficial to you, Turing, or the world?
+Matt was always willing to offer feedback or support, whether solicited or not, but never in a pushy way and always in the form of a helpful suggestion.
+He is patient and clear when explaining.
+3. What is a specific thing Matt did that could be done differently in a way that would be more beneficial to you, Turing, or the world?
+4. What is your name? (optional)

 ### Playing a Part